Rise and Shine!

 "Won't be a problem," Jay answered plainly.
 "I'll be mapping the constellations, not watching them."

-Rob walked on over to Kirby and plugged him in.
+Rob walked on over to Kirby and plugged him into a wall outlet.
 "Well make sure you've brushed up on everything, for Pete's sake..."

 As he started up the vacuum cleaner, Jay set Rob's toolboxes on his worktable.
 "Muchas gracias for the excelente advice," he joked.